 Kate Tisdale is a biomedical researcher driven by a fascination with hematopoiesis and the origins of blood cancers like leukemia.
 She earned her B.A. in Biology from Meredith College, graduating summa cum laude.
-She continued her training with an M.S. in Biology from the University of North Carolina, where her research focused on the genetic underpinnings of infant leukemia.
+She continued her training with an M.S. in Biology from the University of North Carolina at Charlotte, where her research focused on the genetic underpinnings of infant leukemia.

-Tisdale’s scientific interests center on identifying the molecular factors that drive hematological disorders.
-She has studied compounds capable of inducing the chromosomal translocations that initiate leukemia and is particularly intrigued by the mechanisms that allow malignant cells to hijack normal hematopoietic pathways.
+Tisdale’s scientific interests center on identifying the molecular factors that drive hematological disorders and investigating hematopoietic stem cell biology.
+During her master’s, she studied the ability of certain compounds to cause chromosomal translocations to the MLL gene, which are often observed in infant leukemias.
 As a participant in the 2024 Pediatric Oncology Education (POE) Program at St. Jude, Tisdale worked in the McKinney-Freeman Lab to explore the binding partners of GPRASP2, a novel regulator of hematopoietic stem cell transplants.
+The goal of this work was to further elucidate GPRASP2’s function and mechanism within the hematopoietic system.

 Beyond the bench, Tisdale developed a strong passion for mentorship while working as a teaching assistant during her master’s studies.
-This experience reinforced her love of science and her desire to help others discover their own path in research.
+This experience reinforced her love of biology and her desire to help others discover their own path in science.

 Tisdale chose the St. Jude Graduate School for its mission-driven culture, cutting-edge science, and deeply supportive environment.
 She looks forward to continuing her development as an independent scientist while contributing to discoveries that improve outcomes for children with catastrophic diseases.